TAMS-Group/tams_apriltags/README.md

 ```

 See `apriltag_marker.xacro` for the actual Xacro macro and its parameters.
-You can specify marker name, tag family, tag ID, and the marker size.
+You can specify marker name, tag family, tag ID, and the marker size by using parameters
+"size" and "apriltag_size".
+In case of specifying both size parameters, the "size" parameter
-At the moment, the macro requires a parent object and generates the
+will be recalculated.
+At the moment, the macro requires a parent object and generates
-corresponding fixed joint.
+the corresponding fixed joint.

 Note the use of Python expressions (introduced in ROS Jade)
 to rewrite the tag family string and to ensure leading zeros for the tag ID.